My Songs Know What You Did in the Dark (Light Em Up): Commercial performance

 Commercially, "My Songs Know What You Did in the Dark (Light Em Up)" debuted on charts worldwide with success, reaching in the top five in the United Kingdom, charts the band has previously received success from with singles like "This Ain't a Scene, It's an Arms Race" and "Thnks fr th Mmrs".

 On the U.S. Billboard Hot 100, the song debuted at number twenty-six and number eight on the U.S. Billboard Rock Songs chart; it reached number two on iTunes upon its release with 162,000 first-week sales.
 In its nineteenth week on the chart, it reached a peak of number thirteen on the Hot 100 and number two on the Rock Songs chart (upon Save Rock And Rolls release).
 The song has sold over 5 million downloads in the United States as of August 2015, the first song by Fall Out Boy to reach this level.
-"My Songs Know What You Did in the Dark" has sold over 600,000 copies in the UK earning a platinum certification by the BPI as of 2023.
+"My Songs Know What You Did in the Dark" has sold over 1,200,000 copies in the UK earning a double platinum certification by the BPI as of 2026.